Let's put an end to sexual assault, child abuse and domestic violence world-wide!

 It is important that you break the silence.
 You can break the cycle of violence.

 24-Hour Crisis Line

 AVV offers a Crisis Line to aid victims of violence.
 Our mission is to teach people to live and love without violence.
-We intervene in the cycle of violence with a safe shelter for women and their children, support and advocacy for all family members, and community education.
+We intervene in the cycle of violence with a safe victims/survivors and their children, support and advocacy for all family members, and community education.
 We work to empower all those affected by domestic violence so that they can make positive decisions about their lives.

-AVV maintains a shelter where women and their children may seek help any time they are in danger.
+AVV maintains a shelter where victims/survivors and their children may seek help any time they are in danger.
 Domestic violence victims may stay for a period of time while they make decisions about what they will do next.

 AVV provides a crisis line that is answered 24 hours a day.
-Victims in danger or anyone who knows someone in crisis are encouraged to call and talk to a trained advocate about their situation.
+Victims/survivors in danger or anyone who knows someone in crisis are encouraged to call and talk to a trained advocate about their situation.